leta199/Linear-Regression/README.md

 Decile 9 market capitalisation did  have a very strong positive correlation so I will use it in my modelling

 **Data cleaning and pre-processing**
+Utilised `.boxplot()` to identify outliers in the data which were found to be present only in the higher end of Cancellation rate and Volatility

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)